 Another equally important thing to do is to reduce triggers of inflammation.
-Sugar is inflammatory, as are saturated and trans fats, refined carbs, and omega-6 fatty acids.14
+Sugar is inflammatory, as are saturated and trans fats, refined carbs, and omega-6 fatty acids.15

 Also take care not to pick at the blackheads.
-You would just end up pushing more dirt and bacteria into your skin and increasing inflammation.
+You’ll just end up pushing more dirt and bacteria into your skin and increasing inflammation.

 References [ + ]

 |1.||↑||Questions and Answers about Acne.
 National Institutes Of Health.|